Screw-cutting lathe: Modern screw-cutting lathes (late 18th to early 19th centuries)

 The first truly modern screw-cutting lathe was likely constructed by Jesse Ramsden in 1775.
 His device included a leadscrew, slide rest, and change gear mechanism.
 These form the elements of a modern (non-CNC) lathe and are in use to this day.
 Ramsden was able to use his first screw-cutting lathe to make even more accurate lathes.
 With these, he was able to make an exceptionally accurate dividing engine and in turn, some of the finest astronomical, surveying, and navigational instruments of the 18th century.

 Others followed.
 Examples were a French mechanic surnamed Senot, who in 1795 created a screw-cutting lathe capable of industrial-level production, and David Wilkinson of Rhode Island, who employed a slide rest in 1798.
 However, these inventors were soon overshadowed by Henry Maudslay, who in 1800 created what is frequently cited as the first industrially practical screw-cutting lathe.
 According to Encyclopaedia Britannica, “The outstanding feature of Maudslay’s lathe was a lead screw for driving the carriage.
 Geared to the spindle of the lathe, the lead screw advanced the tool at a constant rate of speed and guaranteed accurate screw threads”.
+Bryan Donkin in 1826 took Maudsleys design and refined it further with his screw cutting and dividing engine lathe, which utilized a mechanism for compensating for inaccuracies in the leadscrew.
 Joseph Whitworth, a disciple of Maudslay, created a design that, through its adoption by many British railway companies, became a standard for the United Kingdom and the British Empire.
 Called British Standard Whitworth (BSW), it is the world's first national screw thread standard.
 These tools were also exported to continental Europe and the United States.
 They permitted the large-scale, industrial production of screws that were interchangeable.
 Standardization of threadforms (including thread angle, pitches, major diameters, pitch diameters, etc.) began immediately on the intra-company level, and by the end of the 19th century, it had been carried to the international level (although pluralities of standards still exist).

 In the late 19th century Henry Augustus Rowland found a need for very high precision screws in cutting diffraction gratings, so he developed a technique for making them.